What's in a (Nick)name?

-The old adage states that faith is fashioned in the workshop of doubt.
-Doubt is not the opposite of faith, it can often be a catalyst for faith-- we move forward in our convictions, even though we are not always sure what to believe.
-It has become fashionable in some Christian circles today to turn doubt into a virtue, to make it almost as important as faith itself, to wear doubt as a badge of one's honest inquiry.
+There is an old adage: faith is fashioned in the workshop of doubt.
+Doubt is not the opposite of faith, it can often be a catalyst for faith—we move forward in our convictions, even though we are not always sure what to believe.
+It has become fashionable in some Christian circles today to turn doubt into a virtue, to make it almost as important as faith itself.
 I think that is going a step too far.
 Excessive doubt can undermine the faith, to be sure.
-But, doubt can assist in one's faith or it can cause one to seek faith even more sincerely-- as John the Baptist in prison who sent his disciples to Jesus to ask if he was the Messiah (Luke 7:20), and the man who asked Jesus for healing uttering, "I believe help my unbelief" (Mark 9:24).
+But, doubt can assist in one’s faith or it can cause one to seek faith even more sincerely—as John the Baptist in prison who sent his disciples to Jesus to ask if he was the Messiah (Luke 7:20), and the man who asked Jesus for healing uttering, “I believe help my unbelief” (Mark 9:24).
 This side of perfection we see through a glass darkly and we know only in part.
 Doubt is a reality in a world where some pieces of the puzzle are missing.
 To deny this is to deny the obvious.
 Easter brings all of our emotions and confusion and understanding, the clarity and the ambiguity together into a new reality that only God can bring.
 David Henson writes,

 In truth, Easter absorbs both the joy and triumph as well as the fear and disbelief, and is irreducible to just one experience of it.
 It would be easier if Easter were only the trumpet blasts and Alleluias.
 Or, it might even be easier if Easter were only fear and disbelief.
 But Easter is all of this, it holds all of it, even the contradictory emotions, and makes them one.